SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 Any implementation of the process will need a virtual space and working environment where the activities can be carried out, with support for temporary storage and for logging the various operations in a journal.
+The workbench also stores the new materials that are generated during the process, like articles describing the work, interviews to the authors, etc.

+It is advised to structure the virtual space according to the structure of the process so that the materials pertaining to the various phases are kept separated.

 ### Curated source code deposit